bursty_dynamics.trains

 min_event_nint, optional

-Minimum number of events required in a train for it to be included in the dataset.
-Defaults to None.
+Minimum number of unique (non-time duplicate) events required in a train for it to be included in the dataset.
+If None (default), no filtering is applied.

 scatterbool, optional